Funds are currently available. Applications are reviewed on a first come-first served basis.

 In this era when university libraries are buying fewer books, university and other scholarly presses often demand that authors provide funds to underwrite the publication of scholarly monographs and books.
 The reason that such fees—called “subventions”—are required is that press runs are often quite small and very expensive.

-- Requesting author must be sole or primary author and currently appointed at The University of Texas at Austin as a permanent tenured or tenure-track faculty member.
+- Requesting author must be sole or primary author and currently appointed at The University of Texas at Austin as a faculty member.
+Preference is given to tenured or tenure-track faculty members.

 - Excluded from eligibility are temporary faculty or staff, individuals whose contracts will not be renewed the following year, or those who plan to resign in the current or subsequent academic year, and students.